lopezdsr/sql-query/samples.md

 # Samples
 {: #samples}

 You find a wide variety of samples in the {{site.data.keyword.sqlquery_full}} UI to get you started.
 You only need to click one of the sample queries in the UI to paste them into the editor.
-{:shortdesc}

 ## STARTER QUERIES